Porcupine Plain: a “Ride off your back step” community

 But the best part about visiting Porcupine Plain is when you come back, it’s like coming home.

-The community of Porcupine Plain has partnered with Snowmobile NorthEast Saskatchewan for their 1000 Miles of Snow campaign.
+Porcupine Plain has partnered with Snowmobile NorthEast Saskatchewan for their 1000 Miles of Snow campaign.
 Visit them on Facebook for more information.

 Porcupine Trail Blasters Snowmobile Club